gillyware/gatekeeper/docs/usage/permissions.md

 - Using the fluent `Gatekeeper::for($model)->hasAllPermissions($permissions)` chain
 - Calling `$model->hasAllPermissions($permissions)` directly (available via the `HasPermissions` trait)

-The `$permissions` argument must be an array or Arrayable containing any combination of:
+The `$permissions` argument must be an array or Arrayable containing any combination `PermissionPacket` instances, strings, or a string-backed enums.

-- `PermissionPacket` instance
-- string (e.g. `'users.view'`)
-- string-backed enum value

 If the permission does not exist, `false` will be returned.

-**Returns:** bool – `true` if the model has access to all of the given permissions, `false` otherwise (including if any of the permissions do not exist, are inactive, or are unassigned)
+**Returns:** bool – `true` if the model has access to all of the given permissions

 ```php
 use Gillyware\Gatekeeper\Facades\Gatekeeper;